Dropbox is reportedly inching closer to a potential IPO

 To be sure, the company has been on a streak of touting its business successes.
 Earlier this year it said it hit a $1 billion revenue run rate on the strength of its growing business services.
 The company has also said it’s hit 500 million users.
 But in addition to having to fight the purely perceptual comparisons with Box and Microsoft, Dropbox has also had to compete on a product level as competitors gun for the same potential customer base.

 To do that, Dropbox has been aggressively building its portfolio of business products and services.
 It launched its note-taking app, Paper, globally earlier this year.
-That also comes with another slew of update its business products and efforts in network expansion to further improve its pitch as a seamless and secure way to share and collaborate on files online.
+That also comes with another slew of updates to its business products and efforts in network expansion to further improve its pitch as a seamless and secure way to share and collaborate on files online.

 As usual, this seems part of the process of testing the waters — and Dropbox may inevitably end up pulling out of the process or going in a different direction.
 You tend to see these kinds of signals in most companies as they try to gauge whether the market would be interested in buying shares in the company at a good valuation.
 It may also be a time to be extra careful after Blue Apron’s disastrous IPO and Snap’s huge decline since going public.